 They are described as partially paved, and appear to be used for parking and to store broken down automobiles.

-Note that a photo I took last Wednesday (right) suggests that there are fewer automobiles, with just one visible in the back right of the lot.
+Note that a photo I took last Wednesday (left) suggests that there are fewer automobiles, with just one visible in the back right of the lot.